-This city name was in the refrain of a song I heard in Ukrainian yards, surrounded by tall buildings.
-Teenage boys and guys barely in their twenties were playing guitars in grape vine gazebos after dark.
-I was much younger than them, but older boys were considered the most attractive among girls and had an aura of glory and wonder.
-So I listened.
+The last war in Afghanistan has ended.
+I was once a girl in the country that conducted the previous war there, the Soviet Union.
+When I heard about Jalalabad, I remembered that the city name was in the refrain of a song I heard in Ukrainian play yards, surrounded by tall trees and buildings.
+In front of my house in Zaporizhzhia, teenage boys and guys barely in their twenties were playing guitars in grapevine gazebos after dark.
+I was much younger than them, but older boys were considered the most attractive among us girls and had an aura of glory and wonder.
+So, I listened.

 In that or another song, horrific torture scenes were embedded into the rhyme, some of which scared me for years to come as unimaginably evil.
 What was done to them?
 What did they do in revenge?
 Growing up, I heard many stories about the inability of those young soldiers to love and be loved again, even if they returned home physically whole.
 I did not guess yet that it might be that a small group of older males systematically eliminated large groups of younger men to make their remaining young female counterparts compete for the remaining men, both their age and older.
 In this game, many were dammed to stay without a partner or to opt out to be a courtesan, possibly with a child.

 The decade following the song-singing confirmed that too many boys we were supposed to fall in love with came back mad and spread the pain.
 That idiotic war crippled the whole generation, together with the following crash of society and the massive drag trafficking wave from Afghanistan to Europe through Ukraine.
 The lack of mates and sudden devastating poverty made it easier for the mafia to trick and force young females with lies, money, and drugs into prostitution abroad.
 Women become more like merchandise, along with any other raw materials for sale.
 Human trafficking exploded.